 Cut a Fresh Mango

-Make sure your mango is ripe (you should be able to easily indent it with your thumb).
+Make sure your mango is ripe.
+You should be able to easily indent a ripe mango with your thumb.
 Holding it on a cutting board, slice the mango twice, once on either side of the stone (the pit or stone is in the middle of the mango, and is wide and flat).Continue to 4 of 10 below.

 04 of 10

-Scoop Out the Fruit and Place in Your Processor or Blender
+Scoop the Fruit and Put in Food Processor or Blender

-Using a tablespoon, scoop out the fruit from the 2 main sections and place in your food processor or blender.
+Using a tablespoon, scoop out the fruit from the two main mango sections and place it in your food processor or blender.
 If you peel the skin off from around the stone, you can also add the fruit that surrounds the stone.Continue to 5 of 10 below.

 05 of 10